 Town Hall Meeting to Prevent Underage Drinking sponsored by SAMHSA, presented by local students, and inspired by the book by Matt Bellace, PH.D.: A Better High

 Thank you to the cast and our student director for a meaningful summer story.

 Runaways is a collection of songs, dances, and monologues from runaway children.
 Based on interviews with homeless children and those in orphanages, Liz Swados’ musical interlaces songs about personal struggle and the world at large through the eyes of youth in New York City in the 70s.
 The show blends different musical styles from pop to hip-hop, jazz to reggae, while asking why children can’t remain children.

 What Could YOU Do Here?

-The Tredyffrin Township Libraries teen advisory board is working to put together our winter/spring schedule with a variety of programs.
+The Tredyffrin Township Libraries teen advisory board is working to put together our 2024 schedule with a variety of programs.
 If you or your group have an idea and are looking for a great setting for a teen event, please contact Laurie Doan Ldoan@ccls.org 610.688.7092 ext.
 200 (photos Humans of Stoga Facebook page)

 The large room at Tredyffrin Public Library is a flexible space that can be set up for movie nights, a meeting space, or (extremely popular) a coffeehouse.
-Equipment includes: microphones, speakers, a mixer, computer, projector, screens, DVD Player, pipe and drape, folding tables, chairs, and kitchen.
+Equipment includes: stage, lights, microphones, speakers, a mixer, computer, projector, screens, DVD Player, pipe and drape, folding tables, chairs, and kitchen.